brendafrancis/sovrin-client/getting-started.md

 ## Acme Corp Defines a Job-Application

-A similar process is followed by Acme Corp. to define a Job Application.
+A similar process is followed by Acme Corp to define a Job Application.

 ```
 $ sovrin